Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Before determining the amount of a penalty, OSHA has to categorize the violation.
 Violations are classified as:

-• Failure-To-Abate — A violation cited previously but not corrected within the prescribed abatement period; carries a $16,131 per day penalty maximum.
+• Failure-To-Abate — A violation cited previously but not corrected within the prescribed abatement period; carries a $16,550 per day penalty maximum.

-Criminal referrals
+Criminal penalties

-It should be noted that OSHA’s legal arm has made a number of criminal referrals to the U.S. Department of Justice and forged more partnerships with state/local prosecutors to punish employers under state criminal statutes.
+OSHA’s legal arm has made a number of criminal referrals to the U.S. Department of Justice and has forged more partnerships with state/local prosecutors to punish employers under state criminal statutes.
 OSHA explains that the timely prosecution of an individual within the community in which he or she works and where the victim often resided has a strong deterrent effect in the industry and sends a signal to the OSHA-regulated community that behavior that results in a fatality or significant worker injury or illness will not be tolerated.
 In a nutshell, criminal enforcement is an effective tool, according to the agency.